 What can you be charged with?

-You can be charged with different types of crimes, misdemeanors and felonies, and both carry with them differing levels of severity.
+In Maine and elsewhere, you can be charged with different types of crimes, misdemeanors and felonies, and both carry with them differing levels of severity.
 Generally speaking, most convictions do not result in the defendant receiving maximum penalties.
-This is especially the case when you work with an experienced defense attorney who knows the law and your rights, understands the system, and is committed to providing you with the best defense possible when you face the judge and prosecutor.
+This is especially the case when you work with an experienced criminal defense attorney who knows the law and your rights, understands the system, and is committed to providing you with the best defense possible when you face the judge and prosecutor.

 - Class A Felonies: up to 30 years in prison; $50,000 in fines

 - Class B Felonies: up to 10 years in prison; $20,000 in fines

 - Class C Felonies: up to 5 years in prison; $5,000 in fines

 - Class D Misdemeanors: up to 1 year in jail; $2,000 in fines

 - Class E Misdemeanors: up to 6 months in jail; $1,000 in fines